A Traveler’s Guide to Portrait Photography: 7 Tips to Capture an Emotion

 “I’m glad I captured that rare moment,” recalls Griggi.
 “A subject’s emotion is a powerful tool when it comes to portrait photography.
 If you can illustrate a way of feeling, your photography is bound to portray more meaning.
 Spontaneity, impulsiveness and honesty count for a lot.”

 On your travels, you’ll likely come across people that lend themselves perfectly to portraiture.
-Griggi shares her best tips on getting the perfect shot in any location.
+Griggi shares her best travel portrait photography tips for getting the perfect shot in any location.

 1. Make an Assessment of the Situation

-Be aware of the local culture and your subject’s personal preferences.
+When it comes to shooting portraits in exotic destinations, Griggi’s first tip on how to improve travel photography is to be aware of the local culture and your subject’s personal preferences.
 Some people don’t agree with having their photo taken (like some Amish traditions), and others are just camera shy.
-You don’t want to point a lens towards them without knowing how they feel.
+You don’t want to point a lens toward them without knowing how they feel.
 Griggi tests the waters first by engaging the environment around the person she wants to photograph.

 “Normally, I like to take out the camera and start shooting around them just to see if the camera is intrusive or not, and then see their reaction,” she says.
 “See if they’re trying to engage with you.
 It’s generally about the approach and how your body language is—whether you can come across in a friendly manner.”
 If they don’t seem open to it, then you must look for another subject.